Rigid analytic reconstruction of Hyodo--Kato theory: Comparison with classical crystalline Hyodo--Kato theory

-\item A $V^\sharp$-log scheme $X$ is called {\it strictly semistable}, if Zariski locally on $X$ there exists a strict log smooth morphism $X \rightarrow V^\sharp(n,m)$ over $V^\sharp$.
-The divisor $D$ defined locally by $(1,\ldots,1)\in\bbN^m$ is called the {\it horizontal divisor} of $X$.
-The horizontal divisor can be empty because we allow $m=0$. \end{enumerate} \end{definition}
+where $f$ denotes the structure morphism $X\rightarrow V^\sharp$, is an open subset of $X$.
+We call its complement equipped with the reduced structure the \textit{horizontal divisor} of $X$.
+The horizontal divisor can be empty because we allow the case $m=0$. \end{enumerate} \end{definition}

 Let $X$ be a strictly semistable log scheme over $V^\sharp$ with horizontal divisor $D$.
-The complement $U:=X\backslash D$ is a strictly semistable scheme over $V^\sharp$ with empty horizontal divisor.
+The complement $U:=X\backslash D$ is a strictly semistable log scheme over $V^\sharp$ with empty horizontal divisor.
 Sometimes, the pair $(U,X)$ is called a strictly semistable $V^\sharp$-log scheme with boundary as in \cite[Def.~4.4]{EY}.
 Denote by $\cX$ and $\cU$ the weak completions of $X$ and $U$, respectively.

 \begin{proposition} In the situation described above, assume in addition that $X$ is proper over $V$.
 For any choice of uniformiser $\pi$ there is a commutative diagram

 compatible with Frobenius operators. \end{proposition}